DevKarenC/100-days-of-code/README.md

 - [x] Continue working on the Pet Photography Website Project

 **Thoughts**: Today's JavaScript30 lesson was short, but regardless it refreshed my mind on how to use the `sort()` method and how knowing regular expressions (commonly known as regex) can be useful.
 From the Coding Train's YouTube channel, I learned how regex breaks down a word to spot a generalized pattern (for example: the word "Rainbow" can be broken down into a capital R, followed by a lowercase a, lowercase i... all the way until a lowercase w.)
 There is a whole video series on regex and I look forward to engaging with the rest in the future.
 I'm continuing to work on the Pet Photography website project and simultaneously taking notes on what I would like to improve on or refactor.
 The tab switching works fine but there is always room to grow.
 Let's see how I can refactor once I'm done with the project.

+## Day 23: Feb 21, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] JavaScript30 Day 18 (Tally String Times with Reduce)
+- [x] Continue working on the Pet Photography Website Project

+**Thoughts**: Learning how to add the total durations of videos using the array reduce method was a good way to build on the foundations of JavaScript.
+Before diving into Wes Bos' solution, I solved the problem on my own using different methods such as .forEach(), .map(), .split(), and more.
+It felt great when I learned that I wrote a similar line of code as a pro but also created something different independently.
+Out of the three tabs in my project scope, I finished two tabs so I only have one more to go.
+I hope to finalize the pet photography website project tomorrow and look forward to receiving feedback to improve my code.